 Faster JPEG encoding – files attached

-What’s cool is it appears to have been accepted into the mainstream blackfin uClinux distribution (SVN), judging by this tracker entry.
+What’s cool is it appears to have been accepted into the mainstream blackfin uClinux distribution (SVN).
 So pretty soon everyone will be getting this faster libjpeg code by default.

 Which is nice, and it helps, but it’s still too slow.
 My example 752 x 512 RGB image was taking around 260 ms to JPG encode using the “improved” libjpeg function.
 Too long.
 So I looked for alternatives.